multipath-tcp/mptcp_net-next/utils/README.md

 Amend of topic (Apply a `Squash-to` patch)
 ------------------------------------------

+To modify a published commit and apply a `Squash-to` patch, the easiest is when the patch contains the subject of the commit to modify between double quotes.
+In this case, you can use:

+    ./.am-squash-to-patch.sh <Message-ID>

+If not, you can use:

+    ./.am-squash-to-patch.sh "<commit title>" <Message-ID>

-To modify a published commit and apply a `Squash-to` patch, you first need to checkout on the correct branch, see `Find a topic name` section below.
+Or "manually": you first need to switch to the correct branch, see `Find a topic name` section below.
 Then you can use `am-patch.sh` and `publish.sh`, e.g.

-    git checkout t/DO-NOT-MERGE-mptcp-enabled-by-default
+    git switch t/DO-NOT-MERGE-mptcp-enabled-by-default
     ./.am-patch.sh [<Message-ID> | patch <Patchwork ID> | series <Patchwork ID> | mbox file]
     ./.publish.sh